 Make-Ahead Instructions

-To make this salad ahead of time, follow the directions as written above, adding everything except the walnuts, then cover and chill it up to 24 hours.
+Follow the directions as written, adding everything except the walnuts, then cover and chill it up to 24 hours.
 Add the toasted walnuts just before serving.

 A small white bowl filled with the orzo pasta salad with a larger bowl behind it.